Cruachan Power Station: Tourist attraction

 The power station was listed by the conservation organisation DoCoMoMo as one of the sixty key monuments of post-war Scottish architecture.
 In November 2012, the power station received the Institution of Mechanical Engineers' Engineering Heritage Award.

 A visitor centre, refurbished in 2009, is sited by the outflow to Loch Awe and receives around 50,000 visitors a year.

 The power station houses a three-section 48x12 foot modernist mural in wood, plastic and gold leaf by English artist Elizabeth Falconer.
 The mural includes Celtic crosses, pylons, mythical beasts, and men of industry.
 The first section depicts the mythical Cailleach Bheur, who guarded the spring underneath the mountain.
 The middle panel commemorates 15 workers killed when the roof of the turbine hall collapsed, and the final section shows the station working.

 Popular culture

 In the Disney+ Star Wars series Andor episode six "The Eye", the Cruachan Power Station appeared as the Empire's supply hub on the planet Aldhani.

+The dam was also featured in the season 7 episode 5 "Singapore" of the series Outlander.